matplotlib/mplcairo/README.rst

 This is a new, near-complete implementation of a cairo backend for Matplotlib.
-Currently, it can be used with either the Qt backend proposed in Matplotlib's PR #8771, or the Gtk3 backend merged with PR #8772.
+Currently, it can be used with either the Qt backend proposed in Matplotlib's PR #8771, or the Gtk3 backend merged with PR #8772; the latter is included in Matplotlib≥2.1.0rc1.

-This implementation “passes” Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.
+This implementation "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.

 Depending on the specific task, the backend can be up to ~10× faster (e.g., when stamping circular markers of variable colors) than Agg.

+Currently, only Linux is supported, although I would welcome PRs for supporting other OSes.

 Installation (Linux only)
 -------------------------